One-Touch Soccer logo

 · Clean Sheet = 1 point

-The team with the highest number of points in the standings at the end of the season will be declared Champion.
+The team with the highest number of points in the standings at the end of the season will be declared Champion, unless a playoff system applies.

 League/Division Tiebreaker